ViolinGamer/KHShuffler/README.md

    - ** White = UE4/Other games** (standard thread suspension)
    - ** Yellow = No-suspend mode** (minimal intervention)
 5. If you're playing GBA Chain of Memories (through Bizhawk) or Dark Road (through Bluestacks), make sure to set the graphics renderer to OpenGL.
 If you're using Direct9/DirectX, the game will crash.
+6. If you're playing Melody of Memory, you will need to pause and unpause the game if you're in the middle of the song to resync the music with the gameplay.
+I'm hoping to fix this in the future, but no promises.

 ### 3. Configure Settings
 - **Min/Max Seconds**: Set the switching interval range